sge-network/sge/docs/specs/House/04_State_transitions.md

     bet.TotalWithdrawalAmount = bet.TotalWithdrawalAmount + Withdrawal Amount
     ```

-- the order book participation will create in the backgroud and its index will be assigned to the deposit
+- the order book participation will create in the background and its index will be assigned to the deposit